Montu Saini: Career

-On 16 June 2015, he joined the Presidents Secretariat as Executive Chef to president of India and headed the Kitchen Brigade of family kitchen as well as State Banquets.
+On 16 June 2015, he joined the President’s Secretariat as Executive Chef to the President of India, overseeing both the Family Kitchen as well as State Banquets.

-He planned and executed menus for state banquets, high teas and luncheons at which the President of India hosts his counterparts and other VIPs from India and abroad.
-While he specializes in dishing out cuisines from around the globe; his signature dishes include the Subz Baoli Handi, wherein vegetables are slow cooked in the dum style in their own juices, and Murgh Darbari, a chicken curry inspired by nihari, and made with roasted wheat and red chilli powder.
+He designed and oversaw menus for state banquets, high teas, and luncheons hosted by the President of India for visiting heads of state and other dignitaries from India and abroad.
+While he specialises in dishes from across the world, his signature creations include Subz Baoli Handi—slow-cooked vegetables in the dum style, using their own juices—and Murgh Darbari, a chicken curry inspired by nihari, prepared with roasted wheat and red chilli powder.

 Busiest days of the year are of state banquets and various ceremonies, including the swearing-in, award functions, etc. But the real challenge, he said, are on days such 15 August and 26 January, when the President organizes At Home, which is attended by around 1,500-2,500 people.
 The third India-Africa Forum Summit where he and his team served 54 Heads of States at One Table in November 2015 was one of the reputed events of his career.
 This was the biggest State Banquet ever conducted by the Palace.
 Recently ASEAN Heads of States from 10 neighboring countries were also served at one table.